Did you know that there is a way to get Google to notice your clinic website?

-Essentially, when someone types into the search bar “physical therapy in [your town]” — your clinic shows up at the top of the list.
+Essentially, when someone types into the search bar “occupational therapy in [your town]” — your clinic shows up at the top of the list.

 A few clicks later, the person explores your website and feels the credibility.
 They feel confident in your services and decide to set up an appointment at your physical, occupational or speech therapy clinic.
 More than ever, people are researching on the internet before they decide on a service provider.